thewaiter/bodhi-weather/README.md

 >As of Thursday, Jan.
 3, 2019, the weather.yahooapis.com and query.yahooapis.com for Yahoo Weather API will be retired.

 The Bodhi Team was never comfortable with the new API Terms of service and abondoned the module with the goal of finding a more suitable weather API.
-To that end [Štefan 'the waiter' Uram](https://github.com/thewaiter) settled on using [wttr.in](http://wttr.in/) and began work on porting the old forecast code over to this new API.
-[Robert (ylee) Wiley](https://github.com/rbtylee) naturally helped some in this project.
+To that end [Štefan 'waiter' Uram](https://github.com/thewaiter) settled on using [wttr.in](http://wttr.in/) and began work on porting the old forecast code over to this new API.
+[Robert 'ylee' Wiley](https://github.com/rbtylee) naturally helped some in this project.
 Special thanks to [Igor Chubin](https://github.com/chubin) for consultation and assisitance in this endeavor.

 # Dependencies